wanx-troopers/wanx-troopers.github.io/LoRA-alchemy.md

 > Q: Is it possible to merge a lora into a GGUF model ?
 > A: Would need to do that to bf or fp16 model and then conver that to GGUF

-## rCM

-Kijai extracted LoRA from a new distillation of WAN 2.1 T2V done by NVidia-associated developers: [Kijai/WanVideo_comfy LoRAs/rCM](https://huggingface.co/Kijai/WanVideo_comfy/tree/main/LoRAs/rCM).
-Can be used with WAN 2.1 and possibly 2.2 T2V models.
-User:
-> rcm at strength 4.0 on high has been working pretty decent for me; I'm using rank148 rcm at high 4.0 shift 7 + lightning at 1.0 on low.
-4 steps dpm++sde

-Not recommended for I2V, a user:
-> I work mostly in I2V and I found that the rCM Lora changes stuff too much when used in Low.
-> Identify shifts .. don't think it really helped in High either.
-> If I get the strength high enough that it starts having an effect it starts creating more artifacts.
-> In theory an I2V version can be trained, but Nvidia said they weren't going to do it.

 ## Noteworthy Loras

 Kijai 2025-Oct-14 (this refers to high noise wan 2.2 too):